Morgan279/tikv-website/content/docs/5.1/concepts/explore-tikv-features/ttl.md

 ]
 ```

-After running the above code, you can find that `k1` is automatically deleted when its TTL is expired.
+After running the above code, you can find that `k1` is automatically deleted when its TTL has expired.